 Note that the first paragraph of Clause 9.2.2 of AS 3600 specifically includes the connection of a slab band to a column.
-Often, some nominal reinforcement is provided to slab bands within post-tensioned slabs (Figure 9), but slab bands are not considered as beams in terms of structural integrity reinforcement and the nominal reinforcement that may be provided will not satisfy structural integrity requirements based on the exemption given in Paragraph 2 of Clause 9.2.2 which states that: "Integrity reinforcement shall not be required if there are beams containing shear reinforcement and with at least two bottom bars continuous through the joint in all spans framing into the column."
-The reference to beams is intended to refer to members that cannot punch and are designed in accordance with Section 8 of AS 3600.
+Often, some nominal reinforcement is provided to slab bands within post-tensioned slabs (refer example in Figure 10), but slab bands are not considered as beams in terms of structural integrity reinforcement and the nominal reinforcement that may be provided cannot be taken as satisfying structural integrity requirements based on the exemption given in Paragraph 2 of Clause 9.2.2 which states that: "Integrity reinforcement shall not be required if there are beams containing shear reinforcement and with at least two bottom bars continuous through the joint in all spans framing into the column."
+The reference to beams is intended to refer to members that cannot punch and are designed in accordance with Section 8 of AS 3600, for which separate structural integrity reinforcement requirements apply.

-Figure 9 Example of nominal bottom reinforcement to a slab band of a post-tensioned slab (from SRIA Technical Enquiry)
+Figure 10 Example of nominal reinforcement to a slab band of a post-tensioned slab (from SRIA Technical Enquiry)

-Note that in the example shown in Figure 9, the 2N12 bottom bars in each direction can be included as part of required area of structural integrity reinforcement, $A{s.min.}$ .
+Note that in the example shown in Figure 10, the 2N12 bottom bars in each direction can be included as part of required area of structural integrity reinforcement, $A{s.min.}$.

 Another issue that we come across is whether post-tensioning can be considered as structural integrity reinforcement.
-Referring to Figure 10, there is no structural integrity reinforcement in the bottom of the slab band over the column.
-Note that the area of the post-tensioned bonded tendons in the top of the slab and/or slab band at column locations cannot be taken as part of the required structural integrity reinforcement as they are in the top of the slab.
-The collapse of the Christchurch post-tensioned carpark slabs shown in Figure 11 demonstrates the importance of providing the required structural integrity bottom reinforcement.
+Referring to Figure 11, there is no structural integrity reinforcement in the bottom of the slab band over the column.
+Note that the area of the post-tensioned bonded tendons in the top of the slab and/or slab band at column locations cannot be taken as part of the required structural integrity reinforcement for punching shear as they will fracture.
+The collapse of the Christchurch posttensioned carpark slabs shown in Figure 12 demonstrates the importance of providing the required structural integrity bottom reinforcement.